Ensembl/rnaseq-registry/README.md

 ## New datasets loading

 To add a new dataset to the registry, you need to create a new json file with the dataset.
+I.e. if you put your data in a file `all.json`:

 ```bash
 rnaseq_registry dataset $DB_FILE --release $BUILD_VERSION --load all.json